elm-lang/elm-plans/README.md

 # DEPRECATED

-This repository was made as a central home for plans for the Elm language, but is no longer in use.

 The repository is maintained to store the history of discussions.
+It is not in use otherwise.

 ## Collaborate